 So it could be said that workplace friendships encourage us to feel less stressed making us happier and healthier.
 And more productive.
 As we hopefully ease out of lockdown 3.0 soon, we look forward to many more returning to The Tara Building.

-For those contemplating a new workplace for their wellbeing, we invite you take a LIVE Virtual Tour or Enquire today and hear more about our friendly hospitality and supportive Community.
-For more information on becoming a member of The Tara Building, coworking space, please email email@example.com.
+For those contemplating a new workplace for their well-being, we invite you to take a tour or Enquire today and hear more about our friendly hospitality and supportive Community.
+For more information on becoming a member of The Tara Building, coworking space, please email firstname.lastname@example.org.